solana-labs/solana/book/src/transaction-fees.md

 In the first implementation of this design, the only fee parameter is `lamports_per_signature`.
 The more signatures the cluster needs to verify, the higher the fee.
 The exact number of lamports is determined by the ratio of SPS to the SPS target.
-The cluster lowers `lamports_per_signature` when SPS is below the target and raises it when at or above the target.
+At the end of each slot, the cluster lowers `lamports_per_signature` when SPS is below the target and raises it when above the target.
+The minimum value for `lamports_per_signature` is 50% of the target `lamports_per_signature` and the maximum value is 10x the target `lamports_per_signature'

 Future parameters might include: